-Verizon is also offering both the Samsung Galaxy S8 and Galaxy S8 Plus, but it has a slightly cheaper price than most carriers.
+Verizon is also offering both the Samsung Galaxy S8 and Galaxy S8 Plus, but at a slightly cheaper price than most carriers.

 - The Samsung Galaxy S8 Plus costs $840, or $35 per month for 24 months.

-- Discounts are available for those that trade in an old phone, but you will have to sign up for the Verizon Unlimited plan.
+- Verizon is offering up to $300 off the Galaxy S8 and S8 Plus when you trade in an eligible device. but you will have to sign up for an unlimited plan.
 If you trade-in an iPhone 6 and sign up for Verizon Unlimited, for example, you can pay $15 a month for 24 months for the Galaxy S8.